prmr/SoftwareDesign/modules/Module-02.md

 0. (+) Modify your `Hand` class to support a poker game and sort hands in terms of their strengths as [poker hands](https://en.wikipedia.org/wiki/List_of_poker_hands).
 How should you deal with hands that do not have exactly five cards?

 0. Make is possible to compare two hands using the [Comparator](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html) interface.
 Implement two different hand comparison strategies.
 Define *factory methods* in the `Hand` class to return anonymous instances of comparators for the different sorting strategies.

+0. Implement a `UniversalComparator` that stores the type of desired comparison as an enumerated type, and switches on that type.

 0. (P) Create a fresh Eclipse project named "Solitaire" (e.g., by copying the [COMP303Starter repo](https://github.com/prmr/COMP303Starter).
 Add this project to a git repository and create a new package `comp303.solitaire.cards`.
 Copy the 3 files of the [Solitaire `cards` package](https://github.com/prmr/Solitaire/tree/v0.3/src/ca/mcgill/cs/stg/solitaire/cards) into your own package and adjust the package statements as required.
 You should now have a fully compilable version of the first three classes of the Solitaire application.